 By implementing a risk management plan and maintaining a safe work environment, you can limit workplace accidents.
 That means fewer claims – and a lower insurance premium.

-Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks such as property damage and customer injury.
+Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks such as property damage and customer injuries.
 Other recommended insurance policies for healthcare professionals include:

-General liability insurance: This policy can pay legal expenses related to patient property damage and injury, such as a patient who trips in your office.
+General liability insurance: This policy can pay legal expenses related to patient property damage and injuries, such as a patient who trips in your office and breaks a wrist.

-Business owner’s policy: A BOP bundles general liability insurance with commercial property insurance, often at a lower rate than if the policies were purchased separately.
+Business owner’s policy: A BOP bundles general liability coverage with commercial property insurance, often at a lower rate than if the policies were purchased separately.